 If your signs of depression are limited to great boredom, sluggishness, stupor, insomnia, phobia, and restlessness, your depression is at the initial level.
 You are still in the green zone and can get back to your original mental health in a short time frame.

-Cure for Depression
+The Cure for Depression

 For the cure to work, you must be in agreement with my aforesaid thesis.
 If after reading the above, you find yourself nodding affirmatively, continue reading.

 Before you get to the actual cure, please be aware that your depression is not the result of some overnight act and therefore cannot be fixed overnight.
 You must not get depressed about not being able to quickly get rid of your depression.
 Be patient.
-You can surely come out of it as easily as you went into such depression at the first place.
+You can surely come out of it as easily as you went into such depression in the first place.
 But be very patient and relaxed about it.
 Know that it is your mind playing tricks and if you catch it red handed, it will stop.

 Let us get to the cure: